cancel icon

 • Lumbar (lower back) support that you can feel pressing gently into the curve of your lower spine

-• Armrests at a height where your elbows rest at 90 degrees (or none at all, if they’re adjustable to the wrong height)
+• Armrests at a height where your elbows rest at 90 degrees (or none at all, if they are adjustable to the wrong height)

 • A backrest that reclines slightly, about 100 to 110 degrees, which reduces pressure on your spinal discs by nearly 40% compared to sitting fully upright

-Once you’re seated, keep your hips pushed to the back of the chair.
+Once you're seated, keep your hips pushed to the back of the chair.
 Your lower back should press into the lumbar support; avoid slouching or leaning forward.
-Your knees should be at a slight angle (90-100 degrees), not sharp right angles.
+Your knees should be at a slight angle (90 to 100 degrees), not sharp right angles.

 Optimise keyboard and wrist position

 Your wrists are among the most vulnerable parts of your body when typing.
 Keep them straight, not bent up, down, or twisted sideways.
 Your elbows should hang straight down from your shoulders, with your forearms parallel to the desk.
+As a rule, your elbows should sit at roughly 90 degrees in relation to your keyboard, neither higher nor lower.
 A wrist rest under the keyboard (not your mouse) can reduce strain, but a light, controlled typing technique matters more than any gadget.

 Take regular movement breaks